 27. High-Tech Beauty: JeNu’s referral program gives $20 off for Friends and $50 off for Advocates

-JeNu is an infuser uses ultrasonic energy to make skin care brands work better and faster.
+JeNu is an infuser that uses ultrasonic energy to make skincare brands work better and faster.

 28. Dental Products: Oxyfresh’s referral program gives Friends 10% and Advocates $10 off orders above $50

-Oxyfresh sells safe, effective and gentle products for the home, body care and pet care that uses their patented advanced technology ingredient, Oxygene.
+Oxyfresh sells safe, effective, and gentle products for the home, body care, and pet care that uses its patented advanced technology ingredient, Oxygene.